 For dairy-free yogurt options, try almond milk, soy milk, or cashew milk.
 Dairy-free milk is a good low-fat option for people that are watching their weight.

 If you would prefer to use a substitute, rather than leave the yogurt out completely, you can try a few of these options.
 Or, a very simple alternative is just plain water.
 It won't be as thick and it won't add flavor.
 But, if you are out of yogurt, it works well as a replacement.

 Other cultured milk alternatives

 You might want to try another type of cultured milk.
 For example:

 By using a cultured milk alternative, you will get the added probiotics that are important to your gut health.

 If you're wondering about a substitute for yogurt in smoothies, you might want to consider using coconut cream or coconut milk.
 Coconut milk is a thinner alternative.
 So, you will have the same type of results as if you used milk.
 Coconut cream is heavy, thick cream and will have a more similar consistency to yogurt.

 Chose a non-dairy yogurt

-If you are lactose intolerant and cannot use traditional or Greek yogourt, look for one that's dairy-free.
-Most stores carry almond milk yogourt, soy yogourt, and coconut-based yogourt.
+If you are lactose intolerant and cannot use traditional or Greek yogurt, look for one that's dairy-free.
+Most stores carry almond milk yogurt, soy yogurt, and coconut-based yogurt.
 You may be able to find a few of these at your local store.

 How to thicken smoothies without yogurt